FatinShadab/python-energy-microscope/README.md

 This study provides an **empirical energy consumption analysis** of these execution methods using **software-based energy measurement tools**.

 ## **Research Objectives**
+1. **Performance & Efficiency Analysis**
-- **Quantify** energy consumption across Python execution methods.
+    - Quantify and compare the energy consumption of different Python execution methods.

-- **Analyze trade-offs** between execution speed and energy efficiency.
+    - Analyze the trade-offs between execution speed, energy efficiency, and carbon emissions.

-- **Measure CPU & memory usage** to understand power consumption.
+    - Measure CPU and memory usage to understand their impact on power consumption.

+2. **Practicality & Real-World Application**
+    - Evaluate the scalability and practicality of each execution method for real-world applications.

+    - Assess the ease of implementation of different execution methods.

+3. **Sustainability & Green Computing**
-- **Contribute to sustainable computing** by identifying optimal execution models.
+    - Contribute to sustainable computing by identifying the most eco-friendly and efficient Python execution models.

 ## **Research Questions**
 - **Which Python execution method demonstrates the highest energy efficiency when executing pure Python code with minimal third-party libraries?**
 - **What is the relationship between execution speed and energy consumption across different Python execution methods?**
+- **Which Python execution method has the lowest carbon footprint according to software energy profiling?**

 ## **Benchmarking & Methodology**
 This study employs **a modified set of Computer Language Benchmarks Game (CLBG) algorithms**, blending standard performance benchmarks with **additional real-world computational tasks**.
 The benchmarking ensures **fair and consistent execution across all runtime environments** while maintaining **minimal dependencies** for pure execution measurement.